-HR Recruitment Weapon: Employer Branding
+HR Recruitment Weapon: Top 3 Channels for Employer Branding

 Regardless of the benefits you want to offer, a good employer brand comes down to how you promote the messages themselves.
 The medium is the message.
 What channel are you using?
 What assets do you own?
 What paid channels can you utilize?
 How do you visualize your employer brand?

 Based on Kalibrr Talent Insight, these are the top 3 channels frequently used by candidates to understand your company values and benefits:

 Your career site is more than just a place to display your job listings.
 According to Beamery, this is actually one of the first point of contacts you will have with your future candidates.

 To make a good first impression for your future employees, make sure you present them with the most relevant information including open roles, information about the company, team members, or other nice-to-haves information that can further strengthen your company culture.

 Social media is a must-have tool for a company since it attracts the most attention from candidates.
 In addition, our Talent Insight report found that nearly 50% of candidates visit a company’s Instagram and LinkedIn profiles while looking for a job.

 Nevertheless, solely building up a presence on these channels is not enough.
 Developing a targeted and direct content strategy is also crucial to nurture awareness at the early stage of the candidate journey.
 It also gives candidates the opportunity to learn about your company and employer brand.
 If the information on the content speaks and resonates with the candidates’ sensibilities, it will significantly influence their decision to apply.

 You can use content such as photos, videos, blog posts, employee testimonials, and news announcements to make your company stands out.